patschi/akvatar/docs/configuration.md

 | **Type** | String (cron expression) |
 | **Default** | `"0 2 * * *"` (daily at 2:00 AM) |

-Cron schedule for the cleanup job that removes avatars of deleted users and enforces per-user retention limits.
+Cron schedule for the cleanup job.
 Uses standard 5-field crontab syntax (`minute hour day month weekday`).
+The schedule is evaluated in UTC.

+The cleanup job runs four phases:

+1. Remove avatar sets for users no longer active in Authentik
+2. Enforce per-user retention (keep the N most recent uploads)
+3. Remove size directories, format files, and image files that are no longer configured
+4. Remove orphaned metadata files with no matching images on disk

 Set to `""` (empty string) to disable the cleanup job entirely.